 Paul Kirner's Music Palace is situated in Ynyshir, Porth - the gateway to the Rhondda Valley.
-It houses our collection which consists of a wide variety of theatre pipe organs, rare electronic entertainment instruments and other memorabilia.
+It houses our collection which presently consists of four theatre pipe organs, along with a wide variety of vintage electronic organs and keyboards, as well as an extensive collection of other media and memorabilia.

 Paul Kirner's Theatre Organ Collection (registered charity 1176604) was founded by its namesake to preserve and promote theatre organs and their music for generations to come.
 Having toured clubland for many years, Paul and his late wife - singer and comedienne Hazel – became experienced musical hosts, opening their very successful venue Compton Lodge in Sapcote, Leicestershire in May 1979.
 Centred around the Compton organ from the Odeon Wealdstone, the Lodge became a centre for concerts and social events.
 By the time Paul presented the final concert there on the 40th anniversary in May 2019, the organ had grown to more than three times its original size, to become one of the most comprehensive theatre organs in the country.

 There are currently four theatre pipe organs either playing, or in the final stages of installation, at the Music Palace.
 However there are other instruments in the collection including the former Compton Lodge installation which has now been moved to storage in Ynyshir, and the magnificent ex Gaumont, Manchester Wurlitzer which is on loan to Folly Farm in Begelly, Pembrokeshire where it is heard in public twice a day.
 In addition to the organs we also have a large collection of original tooling and machinery – some from the Compton factory, and from the works of Wurlitzer’s UK agents S.J.
 Wright Ltd. These enable us to maintain our collection, as well as supporting organ projects around the world.